shakfu/cyfaust/README.md

 The aim of the cyfaust project is develop a minimal, modular, self-contained, cross-platform [cython](https://github.com/cython/cython) wrapper of the [Faust](https://github.com/grame-cncm/faust) *interpreter* and the [RtAudio](https://github.com/thestk/rtaudio) cross-platform audio driver.

-To this end, a decent amount of progress has been made, with current code running successfully on faust version `2.81.2`, and with some key work left to do (see [Project Status](https://github.com/shakfu/cyfaust?tab=readme-ov-file#project-status) below).
+The project is now running on Faust version `2.83.1` with the full interpreter API wrapped, including the box and signal APIs (see [Project Status](#project-status) below).

 It has two build variants: